 When talking about satellite navigation systems, a term you will often encounter is GNSS, which stands for Global Navigation Satellite System.
 This is the generic name used to describe any global system of satellites that transmit signals for navigation purposes on Earth.
 The distinction of using terms like GPS or GLONASS is important if you’re using satellite systems for measurement purposes because each system works in a slightly different way (although the end result appears to be the same).

-• Galileo.
-A system being developed by the EU—not currently fully operational.
+- Galileo.
+A system developed by the European Union.

 How does a GNSS receiver work?